bcgsc/pori/docs/ipr/kb_matches.md

 The ID of the matched statement is included in the upload to facilitate direct linking to the paired GraphKB client instance (this feature is not available in the demo application).

-To see the matched annotation in GraphKB with links to and/or information about the original records simply click the "open in new tab" icon under actions
+To see the matched annotation in GraphKB with links to and/or information about the original records click the "open in new tab" icon under actions

 ![link to graphkb](./images/ipr_client.kb_matches.graphkb_link_action.png)